WyvrnOfficial/WyvrnConfigurationEditor/README.md

 # WYVRN Configuration Editor

-The WYVRN Configuration Editor is a GUI tool for creating and editing `WYVRN` configuration files that control how games react to game events.
+The `WYVRN` Configuration Editor is a GUI tool for creating and editing `WYVRN` configuration files that control how games react to game events.
 Use the `WYVRN SDK` with event names created in the editor that are fed to the `SetEventName` method to trigger playback.

+Find the latest `WYVRN` Configuration Editor in [Releases](https://github.com/WyvrnOfficial/WyvrnConfigurationEditor/releases).

 Use the editor to open `WYVRN` configurations found within the